Christian Cabrol

 Christian Emile Cabrol (16 September 1925 – 16 June 2017) was a French cardiac surgeon best known for performing Europe's first heart transplant at Pitié-Salpêtrière Hospital in 1968.

 Cabrol was born in the Chézy-sur-Marne, Aisne region of Northern France.
 He joined the French Resistance at the onset of the Second World War and after the war gained admission to the Salpêtrière Hospital to study medicine.
 His thesis on the anatomy of the lung was published in two volumes, following which he completed a fellowship with open heart surgery pioneer Walton Lillehei at the University of Minnesota.

 On 27 April 1968, he performed France's and Europe's first heart transplant.
 In 1982, he performed Europe's first heart–lung transplant and four years later, he implanted Europe's first Jarvik Total Artificial Heart (TAH) as a bridge to transplantation.
 Throughout his surgical career, he also pioneered techniques in valvular surgery including the tricuspid annuloplasty.

 Among numerous appointments and honorary posts, he was involved with the International Society for Heart and Lung Transplantation (ISHLT) from its inception in 1981, becoming its president ten years later.
 In 1989, he became an active campaigner for organ donation with France Transplant and subsequently co-founded the Association for the Development and Innovation in Cardiology (ADICARE).
 From 1994 to 1999, Cabrol represented France in the European Parliament and was affiliated with Rally for the Republic.
 He was named a commandeur of the Legion of Honour and awarded a National Order of Merit for his work.

 Early life

 Christian Cabrol was born on 16 September 1925 in the Chézy-sur-Marne, Aisne region of Northern France to a family descended from the shepherds of Cévennes.
-His father was a farmer, who kept bees and grew a vinyard.
+His father was a farmer, who kept bees and grew a vineyard.
 As a child, Cabrol would accompany his physician paternal grandfather on home visits, ultimately instilling the inspiration to study medicine.
 His maternal grandfather was a winegrower in a vineyard of Champagne.